Lutereba/Lutereba/ReadMe.md

 ### 📂 Download Organizer

-Automatic Downloads folder organizer built with Python.
+Automatic file organization for the Downloads folder using Python.

 ### 🌐 Network Tools

-Tools and studies related to computer networks.
+Network analysis, monitoring and study tools.

 ### 🤖 Arduino Projects

-Automation and electronics projects.
+Automation and embedded systems experiments.

 ### 🐧 Linux Scripts

-Useful Linux administration and automation scripts.
+Useful scripts for Linux automation and administration.

 ---